NCAS-CMS/cfdm/docs/source/tutorial.rst

   with or without the data array values.

-Note that when reading netCDF4 files that contain :ref:`hierachical groups <Hierarchical-groups>`, the group structure is flattened prior to the creation of field constructs, but the group structure is saved so that it may be resued if the field constructs are written to back to disk.
+Note that when reading netCDF4 files that contain :ref:`hierachical groups <Hierarchical-groups>`, the group structure is saved via the :ref:`netCDF interface <NetCDF-interface>` so that it may be re-used, or modified, if the field constructs are written to back to disk.

 For example, to read the file ``file.nc`` (found in the :ref:`sample datasets <Sample-datasets>`), which contains two field constructs: